This post continues our trip from April 2018.

 If you have any tips or suggestions, please feel free to leave a comment. 🙂

-My next post on the LA area and Malibu will be up soon.
+Read my next post on LA area and Malibu.